-Since Robert is working and is under the age of 65, he would be eligible under the Apple Health for Workers with Disabilities (HWD) program.
+Since Robert is working he would be eligible under the Apple Health for Workers with Disabilities (HWD) program.
 Since Robert has gross earned income over SGA, send his application to the HWD unit for processing.

 Example: Earned income gives individual the choice between SSI-related medical and HWD if she meets other program requirements.